realmagicgreen/magicgreen-gridsome/content/posts/2018-11-25-bambu-indah.md

 ![Every ingredient is carried down to the river on heads and backs..
 Photo by Rokma](./images/services/bambu-indah/bambu-indah-02.jpg)

 The Bambu Kitchen Restaurant is open daily from 6.30am to 10pm and feature local cuisine.
-It received 2014 Snail of Approval by complying with **Slow Food** Bali’s guidelines of using at least 75% Indonesia-produced ingredients, sustainably managing the waste and paying fare wages to staff.
+It received _'2014 Snail of Approval'_ by complying with **Slow Food** Bali’s guidelines of using at least 75% Indonesia-produced ingredients, sustainably managing the waste and paying fare wages to staff.

 ![The Bambu Kitchen Restaurant is open daily.
 Photo by Rokma](./images/services/bambu-indah/bambu-indah-08.jpg)